 In order to make the Sign in with Google option work properly, it is required to configure the Google plugin within your Bubble editor.

-It is required to configure the One Signal - Push Notifications plugin within your Bubble editor.
+In order to make the Sign in with Facebook option work properly, it is required to configure the Facebook plugin within your Bubble editor.

-One Signal - Push Notifications: See the documentation on how to set the One Signal - Push Notifications in Bubble.
+Facebook: See the documentation on how to set the Facebook Plugin in Bubble.

 Remove Demo Login